A. The contrast between tongues and prophecy.

 9. (20-25) The gift of tongues and unbelievers at church meetings.

 a.
-Do not be children in understanding: In their selfish desire to edify themselves at the expense of others in the meeting, the Corinthians were showing themselves to be children, and selfishly immature.
+Do not be children in understanding: In their selfish desire to edify themselves at the expense of others in the meeting, the Corinthians showed themselves to be children, and selfishly immature.
 Paul points them to a higher call.

 c.
 Therefore tongues are for a sign: In the Isaiah 28 passage, tongues were a sign of judgment upon the Israelites.
 Foreigners who spoke in unknown tongues invaded their country.
 Paul is saying that today also, tongues are for a sign.